python-discord/kubernetes/README.md

-# devops
+# Kubernetes

-DevOps for Python Discord
+Configuration and documentation for Python Discord's Kubernetes setup!